Find a Law Firm

 Common questions asked concerning the Sainsburys Bank Solicitor Panel

-Banks and Building Societies such as Sainsburys Bank can revoke their mortgage offer although this is unusual.
-If Sainsburys Bank withdraw their offer they may or may not inform you or the lawyer as to the reasons why.
-There are many potential reasons but here are a few examples:
+Lenders such as Sainsburys Bank can revoke their mortgage offer although this rarely happens. should Sainsburys Bank withdraw their offer they may or may not inform you or the lawyer as to their reasoning.
+There are various possible reasons but here are a number of examples:

 • If the solicitor on the Sainsburys Bank conveyancing panel acting for the applicant, borrower, mortgagor or guarantor cannot comply with Sainsburys Bank ‘s instructions